cs1302uga/cs1302-ce20/README.md

 > The artist is the creator of beautiful things.
 > **-- Oscar Wilde, _The Picture of Dorian Gray_**

-This class continues the development a GUI app using the JavaFX library.
-Students will create an interactive GUI that loads an image from a specified URL and allows the user to perform different zooming operations.
-The program supports images in BMP, GIF, JPEG, and PNG formats.
+This class exercise continues the development a GUI app using the JavaFX library.
+Students will continue to create an interactive GUI that loads an image from a specified URL and allows the user to perform different zooming operations.
+Construction of this app requires students to utilize their knowledge of inheritance, polymorphism, interfaces, and API documentation lookup.

 ## References and Prerequisites